The IMM Global Executive MBA Program

 What happens after I apply?
 What is the timeline of admissions decisions?

-After you submit your materials, the admissions office of your enrolling school will confirm all items are in order.
+After you submit your materials, the admissions office at Purdue University will confirm all items are in order.
 They issue a conditional admission to the program.
 The materials are then provided to the Purdue graduate school, the central admissions authority, since all graduates receive a Purdue MBA.
 It generally takes two weeks from when all materials are properly submitted for final approval.

 Do I need visas for sessions in each country, and what support do we get for obtaining visas?